whensbrunch/awesome-deepbio/README.md

 A curated list of _awesome_ deep learning applications in the field of computational biology.

-We categorize papers based on two dimensions,domain and architecture, as was performed in this excellent [survey](https://arxiv.org/pdf/1603.06430.pdf) of deep learning applications in bioinformatics.
+We categorize papers based on two dimensions, domain and architecture, as was performed in this excellent [survey](https://arxiv.org/pdf/1603.06430.pdf) of deep learning applications in bioinformatics.
 The domains used here are:

 1. **Omics**: genetic info such as the genome, transcriptome, and proteome
   - common research avenues: